-- (iv) Acceptance by the Planning Department of an application for a building permit for exterior renovation, remodeling, or other alteration of existing structure; - (v) Construction of a surface parking lot; and/or - (vi) Acceptance by the Planning Department of an application for a sign permit. - 3.2.15.
+- (ii) In order to justify requests for exceptions, the applicant shall submit sufficient design sketches, photographs, and other detailed information as may be necessary to demonstrate the case and solution requested for an exception to the adopted regulations. - (iii) Site Development Plans may require additional analysis and/or documentation, such as, but not limited to: site elevations, site sections, and building heights showing impacts to views and/or relationship to nearby sensitive lands. - 3.2.14.
 Review of Phased Projects: To minimize review steps for phased projects, the DRB may approve a Site Development Plan for Subdivision for all phases provided that the applicant submits drawings that depict the initial phase as well as all future phases.
 The Site Development Plan is valid for seven years from the date of the approval and may be amended administratively per City Zoning Code §14-16-2-22. - 3.3.
-Amendments to the Sector Development Plan and/or Zoning Map: Amendments and/or changes to the zoning map, Mandatory Primary Streets map, and property boundaries shall be considered by the EPC for sites 10 acres or less.
-For sites more than 10 acres and for all text amendments, the EPC is the recommending body, and the Land Use Hearing Officer shall consider such changes and recommend approval or denial for final action by submit a recommendation to the City Council is the decision-making body per City Zoning Code §14-16-4-1.
+Amendments to the Sector Development Plan and/ or Zoning Map: Amendments and/or changes to the zoning map shall be considered by the EPC for sites 10 acres or less.
+For sites more than 10 acres and for all text amendments, the EPC is the recommending body, and the City Council is the decision-making body per City Zoning Code §14-16-4-1.